 Professor Cohn’s first book, The High Title of a Communist, was published by Northern Illinois University Press in 2015.
 This book analyzes the Soviet Communist Party’s system of internal discipline in the twenty years after World War II, focusing on investigations of corruption, war-time collaboration with the Nazis, drunkenness, and sexual misconduct among Communists.
 Professor Cohn has now begun a new research project on the KGB’s efforts to fight dissent and political unrest in the Baltic republics of Lithuania, Latvia, and Estonia.
 In particular, this project focuses on the tactic known as the “prophylactic conversation,” in which the KGB sought to prevent low-level offenders from becoming hardened enemies of the regime by “inviting” them to supposedly informal “conversations” or “chats.”

-Professor Cohn is also the chair of the Russian, Central, and Eastern European Studies concentration (RCEES).
+Professor Cohn is also the chair of the Russian, Central European, and Eurasian Studies concentration (RCEES).
 He travels frequently to Eastern Europe and the former Soviet Union and is always happy to work with students on independent research projects related to the region.

 Ph.D. in Russian history at the University of Chicago